 We lead with science as our product evolves, drawing from the latest in auditory neuroscience and collaborating with experts in the field.
-We know that big claims require even bigger piles of evidence.
+We know that big claims require strong evidence.
 That’s why we’re committed to a science first approach.

-Humans control the artistic side of the music: melodies, harmonies, chord progressions, sound design, instrument choices, etc. There is no substitute for ￼the talent of brilliant musicians in laying the foundation for a new piece of music. ￼Then, a patented algorithmic system (A.I.) arranges musical motifs to create extended compositions, and adds the crucial acoustic features which constitute our core technology—this is the science: targeted modulation to alter brain activity, 3D spatialization, salience reduction, and other methods.
-Finally, compositions are assessed by human listeners in-house and tweaked or discarded if necessary, and are tested via large-scale experiments to ensure they have the properties required to help listeners attain and sustain desired mental states over long periods of time.
+Humans compose the musical content (the art: melodies, etc.) Then, a patented algorithmic system (A.I.) arranges motifs over long timescales, and adds the acoustic features which constitute our core technology (the science: targeted modulation, salience reduction, etc.).
+Finally, compositions are assessed by human listeners in-house, and are tested via large-scale experiments to ensure they help listeners attain and sustain desired mental states over long periods of time.

 Our core technologies are enhancement of neural phase-locking (using music to drive highly synchronized activity across the brain via entrainment), and salience reduction (the detection and removal of distracting events).
 In both cases we have proprietary systems built for these purposes, using parameters determined by testing.
 The basic research behind this is currently in prep for publication.
 We are constantly looking for new ways to make useful music, and are not limited to our core technologies.
 For example, our music also makes use of 3D spatialization (e.g., to direct your attention in front of you), and we also vary sound parameters slowly over time in ways designed to avoid adaptation and fatigue.